 It’s likely we’ll be in a modified bubble this summer.
 This means we will restrict who comes in and out of camp.
 It will still be Kippewa just with some revisions!
 Staff will remain at camp the full summer with specific areas designated for them to relax and enjoy their time off.

 Will Campers and Staff Need to Wear Masks?

 We anticipate that campers and staff will wear masks when interacting with others outside of their pod, especially in the first two weeks of the session.

 In conjunction with our screening and testing protocols (see below), campers and staff will be in “pods” in order to minimize the risk of transmission.
 These pod groups will start small and expand over time as we become more confident that COVID-19 is not present in our camp community.
 The Kippewa experience has always consisted of a combination of intimate bunk group moments, age specific group experiences, and all-camp celebrations.
 With careful planning and moving traditions around the calendar to match the current pod situation we feel we can offer most of the experiences and traditions Kippewa campers are looking forward to this summer!

-Pre-Camp Shelter-in-Place and Screening
+Pre-Camp Protocols and Health Screening